jmleach-bst/sim2Dpredictr/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 2 notes ✖

 ## Notes on notes
-* Both notes appear to be related to the testing platform and not the packge itself.
+* Both notes appear to be related to the testing platform and not the package itself.